 During the second and third year of service, Teaching Associates will be evaluated.
 Each department shall follow its established procedures for evaluating candidates for reappointment and promotion.
-The Chair will file these procedures with the Dean of the Faculty and make them available to the candidate well in advance of the evaluation.
+The Chair will file these procedures with the Dean of the Faculty/Vice President for Academic Affairs and make them available to the candidate well in advance of the evaluation.
 These procedures must be in accordance with the principles of academic freedom and must ensure that the standards for continued service are considered.